Heloshka/Nity-world-/README.md

 40-level relationship system with NPCs and players

+## 🤝 How to Contribute

+Currently, the project is in early concept and development phase.
+Contributions are welcome later once the basic structure is in place.
+Follow the repository to stay updated.

 ## License

 This project is licensed under the Mozilla Public License 2.0 – see the [LICENSE](./LICENSE) file for details.